Nikhil2409/group37_popl/doc/README.md

 These principles contribute to writing clean, maintainable, and efficient code, aligning with the broader principles of programming languages.
 Additionally, the specific principles of neural network implementation, such as backpropagation for training, are reflected in the code to achieve the desired learning behavior

+# Software Architecture:

+1. Neural Network Module:

+The core of the solution is the NeuralNetwork struct, which encapsulates the neural network's weights, activation functions, training, and prediction methods.

+2. Training Module:
+The train method within the NeuralNetwork struct is responsible for training the neural network using backpropagation.
+It takes input data, target data, and hyperparameters like the number of epochs and learning rate.

+3. Prediction Module:
+The predict method in the NeuralNetwork struct handles making predictions based on the trained weights.

+4. Main Function:

+The main function serves as the entry point of the program.
+It initializes the neural network, trains it on XOR data, measures training time, and then tests the trained network on additional input data, printing the predictions.